GispoCoding/snowplow_fdw/README.md

 );
 ```

-Insert data from the foreign table to the new units table:
+Insert data from the foreign table to the `units` table:
 ```sql
 INSERT INTO units(
     id, name)